The Global Property Rights Index (PRIndex) is the first-of-its-kind global dataset and index on citizens’ perceptions of property rights.

 Perceptions of security of tenure have never been collected at the global level, preventing a clear understanding of the magnitude and nature of citizens' experience of security and insecurity.
 PRIndex addresses this gap, creating a baseline global dataset to support the achievement of secure property rights around the world.

-PRIndex is an initiative of the Omidyar Network and the UK Department for International Development (DfID) being implemented by Land Alliance in association with Gallup and other partners.
+PRIndex is an initiative of the Omidyar Network and the UK Department for International Development (DfID), implemented by Land Alliance and the Overseas Development Institute (ODI).
 A Technical Advisory Group (TAG) of research experts in property rights is providing guidance on the design and methodology of surveys and analysis of data.

 Find out more about the team behind PRIndex